 - In a small mixing bowl, mix flour, baking soda, cinnamon, ginger, and cloves; set aside

-- In a separate large mixing bowl combine egg, molasses, melted dairy-free butter, brown sugar, and dairy-free milk.
+- In a separate large mixing bowl add egg, molasses, oil (or melted butter), brown sugar, and milk (or dairy-free milk).

 Working with Gluten-Free Flours

 When working with or measuring gluten-free flour, spoon the flour into the measuring cup and level.
 Do not scoop your measuring cup into the gluten-free flour.
 The best method really is to weigh the gluten-free flour but I don’t have the ingredient weights for all my recipes yet.

 Did you make these gluten free gingerbread donuts?
 Please leave a comment below letting me know what you thought.